-- Make sure your log buffer is capable of holding all log information that can accumulate during the longest running transaction.
-See Setting the In-Memory Log Buffer Size (page 73) for details. - Do not run normal recovery when you open your environment.
+Make sure your log buffer is capable of holding all log information that can accumulate during the longest running transaction.
+See Setting the In-Memory Log Buffer Size (page 71) for details.

+- Do not run normal recovery when you open your environment.
 In this configuration, there are no log files available against which you can run recovery.
 As a result, if you specify recovery when you open your environment, it is ignored. - Specify true to the EnvironmentConfig.setLogInMemory() method.
 Note that you must specify this before your application opens its first environment handle.

 '''

 package dbxml.txn;

 import com.sleepycat.db.Database;

 import com.sleepycat.db.DatabaseConfig;

 import com.sleepycat.db.DatabaseEntry;

 import com.sleepycat.db.DatabaseException;

 import com.sleepycat.db.Environment;

 import com.sleepycat.db.EnvironmentConfig;

 import com.sleepycat.dbxml.XmlManager;

 import com.sleepycat.dbxml.XmlManagerConfig;

 import java.io.File;

-. . .

 Database myDatabase = null;

 Environment myEnv = null;

 XmlManager myManager = null;

+try {

 EnvironmentConfig myEnvConfig = new EnvironmentConfig();

 myEnvConfig.setInitializeCache(true);

 myEnvConfig.setInitializeLocking(true);

+myEnvConfig.setInitializeLogging(true);

+myEnvConfig.setTransactional(true);

+// Specify in-memory logging

+myEnvConfig.setLogInMemory(true);

+// Specify the in-memory log buffer size.

+myEnvConfig.setLogBufferSize(10 1024 1024);

+myEnv = new Environment(new File("/my/env/home"),

+myEnvConfig);

+XmlManagerConfig managerConfig = new XmlManagerConfig();

+myManager = new XmlManager(myEnv, managerConfig);

+// From here, you open containers, create transactions and

+// perform container operations exactly as you would if you

+// were logging to disk.
+This part is omitted for brevity.

 '''